neurodata/ood-workshop/speakers.md

 # Invited Speakers

-We are delighted to feature the following awesome speakers
+We are delighted to feature the following awesome speakers organized into six panels

 - Continual: